 Overview

-Homeowners: Reach out to your local program contact if you have questions about whether your property is eligible for grant funding.
+Homeowners: Reach out to your local county government office about the program.
+County offices will have a local program contact who can answer questions and determine if you are eligible for grant funding.

 The state Department of Environmental Conservation and the Department of Health determined priority geographic areas in which property owners are eligible to participate based on the following factors: